openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - data_rx_valid_o
 - data_rx_ready_i

- data_rx_datasize_o pin is hardcoded to value 0x0.
  These pins reflect the configuration values for the next transaction.

 Clock interface
 ^^^^^^^^^^^^^^^